 Halloween is a night of mischief and madness, of course!
 While some scares are wanted to properly celebrate the spooky evening, many are the results of an uptick in crime and accidents.
-In some places, crime has been said to have spiked up to 50% above average on the evening of October 31st.
-With so many people out during the evenings, wild parties hosted in popular college towns, and a greater inclination to cause some trouble as tradition suggests, below are a few things you should be aware of on Halloween night.
+In some places, crime has spiked up to 50% above average on the evening of October 31st.
+With so many people out during the evenings, wild parties hosted in popular college towns, temptation for vandalism, and a greater inclination to cause some legal trouble as tradition suggests, below are a few common crimes that can take place on Halloween night.
+Need more information about felony vandalism in Tennessee – read on.

 While many of the following can take place any day of the year, there seems to be an influx in these crimes on Halloween night.